-Minnesota i Department of Human Services President and a second s C1 11
+Minnesota Department of numan services

 in their group.
-Children must

-wear shoes on the
+Children must wear shoes on the

-playground.
+1 1 playground.
 Children are

 taught that the woodchips

 stay on the ground and that

-they are not to go in mouths.
+1 1 they are not to go in mouths.

 Children are supervised at all

 Asphalt on playground times.
 Children always wear

 shoes outside.

 Grassy area on playground Children are always

 supervised.
 Children must

-wear shoes at all times they
+1 1 wear shoes at all times they

-are outdoors.
+1 1 are outdoors.
 Children are

-- taught that grass stays on the
+taught that grass stays on the

-ground and does not go in
+1 1 ground and does not go in

 mouths.

 The gate near the playground

 Gate leading out of the will remain closed and locked

-playeround during all times children are
+playground during all times children are

-prayground -

 present.

 Staff are well informed of all

-the playground and outside
+1 1 the playground and outside

 hazards.
 Staff routinely check

-the playground and grassy
+1 1 the playground and grassy

 area for hazards.
 Should a

 hazard be present, staff

 follow the prescribed protocol

-in dealing with the hazard
+1 1 in dealing with the hazard

-(removing it themselves,
+(removing it themselves.

 informing the building

 engineer, etc).

-and the second
+ungineta, etc).

-Proximityto Orchard street has minimal
+Proximity to Orchard street has minimal

 hazards, busy Longfellow school is located on traffic.
 When children enter

 roads, and Orchard St. or exit the door on Orchard

-publicly In COMPONENT OF St, they are either
+publicly St, they are either

 accessed accompanied by

-parents/guardians or they are
+busines ses parents/guardians or they are

-busines ses closely supervised by staff.
+· · · · · · · · · · · · · · · · · · · closely supervised by staff.

 Church across the street in the The church building has

 back of the building. minimal occupation during

-value of the outstating. week davs.
+week days.

 All visitors to the building

 Located in a district building that must check in at the front

-office.
+contains other district programs. office.
 All other doors to the

-contains other district programs. building are locked.
+building are locked.
 Families

 can enter EarlyVentures

 through a secured fingerprint

 system.
 Staff have been